Mark Arm: Solo and side projects

 Arm released "The Freewheelin' Mark Arm", a solo single in 1990.
 He was a singer and guitarist for the group Bloodloss and singer for the Seattle supergroup The Monkeywrench.
-Monkeywrench members include Arm, Turner, Tim Kerr (Lord Hi Fixers, Big Boys, Poison 13), Tom Price (Gas Huffer) and Martin Bland (Bloodloss).
+Monkeywrench members include Arm, Turner, Tim Kerr (Lord Hi Fixers, Big Boys, Poison 13), Tom Price (U-Men, Gas Huffer) and Martin Bland (Bloodloss).
 He has also made guest appearances on several albums, most notably on Alice in Chains' 1992 EP Sap.

 In 1998, he made an appearance on the motion picture soundtrack for the film Velvet Goldmine with Ron Asheton, Mike Watt, Thurston Moore, and Steve Shelley under the name Wylde Ratttz.
 In 1999, he recorded the vocals for the song "I Need Somebody", a cover of the song by The Stooges, featured on Nebula's first album, To the Center.

 In 2000, Arm, Turner, Peters, Scott McCaughey, Tom Price and Bill Henderson recorded the album "The New Original Sonic Sound" under the band name The New Strychnines. they recorded a compilation of 16 songs by the legendary mid-1960's Seattle garage band The Sonics.
 The album was released by Book Records.
 In 2004, he toured with MC5, standing in for the late Rob Tyner on vocals.
 In 2013, he contributed vocals on a cover version of The Scientists' "Set It on Fire" for the Melvins' album Everybody Loves Sausages.